new issue on salenow!

 Gardening is a happiness booster, says JUSTIN RUSSELL.
 Check out his February tips.

+Nothing is quite as nurturing as an hour or two spent pottering and without fail, I come inside from a gardening session feeling a million bucks.
 There’s actually solid scientific evidence for gardening’s mood enhancing abilities.
 One factor is exposure to vitamin D (aka, the sun), but research indicates that contact with soil microbes can boost serotonin levels and act as a natural antidepressant.
 So what are you waiting for.
-Pull off your gardening gloves and get your hands into the dirt!
+Pull off your gardening gloves and get your hands into the dirt with these February garden jobs!

 At this time of the year I’m embarking on a major planting effort.
 Before anything goes in the ground though, it’s necessary to remove spent summer crops, and prep the soil (here’s your chance to get dirty).
 The spent crops go in one of two places – to the chooks, or in the case of things like tomato and potato foliage, onto the compost.
 Nothing is wasted.